sybilhoangRG/support.balsamiq.com/content/tutorials/firstmockup.md

 {{% alert info %}}**Tip:** Use the Duplicate keyboard shortcut (CTRL + D on Windows; CMD + D on Mac) to quickly replicate items on the canvas. ([More keyboard shortcuts here](https://docs.balsamiq.com/desktop/shortcuts/)){{% /alert %}}

-Zooming out, your mockup should now look something like this.
+Zooming out, your wireframe should now look something like this.

 ![](https://media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-4_controls.png)